-- Trim and clear away ground level shrubbery or brush that provides cover for coyotes.
+- Trim and clear away ground-level shrubbery or brush that provides cover for coyotes.

-If the coyote appears aggressive and continues to be a nuisance after removing “attractants” from your yard, call a nuisance trapper.
+If the coyote appears aggressive and continues to be a nuisance after removing “attractants” from your yard, call it a nuisance trapper.
 Nuisance trappers use regulated techniques to reduce urban wildlife conflicts.
 For more information about trapping or to locate a trapper: Ohio Department of Natural Resources General Wildlife Line: 1-800-WILDLIFE